-Christmas markets a plenty, department stores dripping in festive bling and avenues of trees sparkling with fairy lights – these images and more swam in my head as I boarded the Eurostar train at St Pancras Station in London.
-A little more than two hours later I was stepping of the train at Gare du Nord in Paris.
+Christmas markets aplenty, department stores dripping in festive bling and avenues of trees sparkling with fairy lights – these images and more swam in my head as I boarded the Eurostar train at St Pancras Station in London.
+While getting around France isn’t always easy, travelling from London to Paris couldn’t be simpler.
+Just over two hours later I was stepping off the train at Gare du Nord in Paris.
 Why?
 To photograph the City of Lights at Christmas.

 Paris at Christmas